jakob-schuster/restrander-vignette/README.md

         > output-stats.json
 ```

-Looking in output stats, we can see that artefacts are no longer being found.
-Also, because `"exclude-unknowns": false`, no unknowns file was created - successfully and unsuccessfully reoriented reads are all included in `PCB109-restranded-new-config.fq.gz`.
+Looking at `output-stats.json`, artefacts are no longer being found and quantified.
+Also, since `"exclude-unknowns": false`, no unknowns file was created - all successfully and unsuccessfully oriented reads are included in `PCB109-restranded-new-config.fq.gz`.

 ### Using different primers